 - Save yourself the time of figuring out locations, names, opening times and best routes

 Every month or so, Gallery Quest organises open gallery tours on a Friday or a Saturday.
 Every tour is unique, we explore a new Kietz and of course the exhibitions change all the time.
-The tours are between 2-2,5 hrs, in English, German or Dutch.
+The tours are around 2-2,5 hrs, in English, German or Dutch.